 Handwriting recognition is now supported in Hindi, Welsh, Sesotho, Wolof and Maori languages.

 Starting with this flight, you can install new languages pack through the Microsoft Store or Region & Language page of the Settings app.
-According to the company bringing languages to the Store helps to speed the process to deliver improved packages more frequently.
+According to the company bringing languages to the Store helps to speed up the process to deliver improved packages more frequently.

 Windows 10 build 17074 also brings improvements to the Reveal highlight element, part of the Fluent Design system.
 In this new update, you’ll notice that using the light theme, Reveal is more visible with dark borders when hovering over elements.